Tscasady/Tea_API/README.md

 #### Overview

 This project is a simple RESTful BackEnd for a hypothetical Tea Shop, where customers can subscribe to a tea and recieve regular shipments of that product.
 It exposes three endpoints, allowing a user to update a customer's subscripitions, change the status of those subscriptions, and retrieve a list of all subscriptions that customer has.

+The goal of this project was to demonstrate an ability to quickly complete a 'take-home' style assignment, focusing on project presentation, organization and completion in a timely manner, rather producing a technically rigorous project.

 ## Getting Started